Current Mortgage Rates: November 21, 2024

 Loan-to-value ratio (LTV)

-The LTV measures the risk a lender is taking on by financing a property.
+The LTV measures the risk a lender is taking by financing a property.
 The figure compares the loan amount to the home’s value.
 The higher the LTV, the higher the risk for the lender — and, ultimately, the higher the mortgage rate for the borrower.

 Economic factors

 Lenders use several factors to set mortgage rates every day.
-While every lender's formula will be a little different, it will factor in the current federal funds rate (a short-term rate set by the Federal Reserve), competitors' rates and other factors — sometimes including how many staff they have available to underwrite loans.
+While every lender's formula will be slightly different, it will factor in the current federal funds rate (a short-term rate set by the Federal Reserve), competitors' rates and other factors — sometimes including how many staff they have available to underwrite loans.
 Your qualifications as a borrower will also affect the rate you are offered.

 In general, rates track the yields on the 10-year Treasury note.
 Average mortgage rates are usually about 1.8 percentage points higher than the yield on the 10-year note.
 In times of economic uncertainty, such as periods of high inflation, Treasury yields tend to rise.
 That, in turn, pushes all types of interest rates higher, including those on home loans.